NRPhantom/Size_Scanner/README.md

+# How to download:
+1 - Download the part_1 + 2 + 3
+2 - Extract them all
+3 - you have the program now!

 # Tutorial:
 1 - Drop the Size_Scanner.exe file in the "folder" that you want to scan 2 - Open it